-As at December 31, 2016, the Company had \$5.5 million in shareholder loans. \$5.2 million of the shareholder loans bear interest at rate of 12% per annum, are secured by way of registered security pursuant to the Personal Property Security Act (Alberta) and subordinated to the Company's senior lender.
-Principal payments on the secured portion of the shareholder loans have been postponed until the senior loan is repaid.
-The remaining \$0.3 million of the shareholder loans bearing interest at 12% which were unsecured and due on demand, were repaid in January 2017.
+As at December 31, 2017, the Company had \$5.2 million of shareholder loans that bear interest at rate of 12% per annum, are secured by way of registered security pursuant to the Personal Property Security Act (Alberta) and subordinated to the Company's senior lender.
+Principal payments have been postponed until the term loan is repaid.